AnthonyEnr1quez/docker-swarm-config/README.md

 This process is somewhat automated in the [`start_all.sh`] script with the `running_check` function.

-You will also need to manually enter the unbound container ip in the pihole dns setting (automation coming soon?).

 ## Plex Setup

 The current easiest way to first setup the plex server is to deploy the plex service and connect to it using host networking.